rangdevelopment/root-tracker/README.md

 7/8/2023
 - added 4 new locations (Rimm, Lookout, Woodland, Barb)
 - improve event matching routine for more accurate timers, less false positives.
-- add support for bees, saps, and roots.
+- add support for bees, saps, and roots (previously bees and saps callouts were disabled)
 - add toggle for revives.

 7/7/2023